timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 Those nodes are RECOMMENDED to support DNS security extensions {{RFC4033}}  {{RFC4034}}  {{RFC4035}}.

+Discover of encrypted DNS resolvers per {{RFC9463}} SHOULD be implemented.

 A6 Resource Records {{RFC2874}} are classified as Historic per {{RFC6563}}.
 These were defined with Experimental status in {{RFC3363}}.